ndelah/blog/_posts/Building your own blog on Jekyll the easy way b572dc369fa54152b3f881275cdd8333.md

+---
+title: "Building your own blog on Jekyll the easy way"
+layout: post
+---

 # Building your own blog on Jekyll the easy way

 **TLDR:** Build a nice website using templates, zero knowledge in 10 minutes time.